jhsu/githooks/README.markdown

 ## Existing hooks

-* Bro - add ", bro" to the end of git commit messages
+* Bro - add ", bro" to the end of git commit messages (depends on sed)
+* Cowsay - cowsay commit messages (depends on cowsay)
-* Whatthecommit - prepends commit message with a nice commit message from whatthecommit.com
+* Whatthecommit - prepends commit message with a nice commit message from whatthecommit.com (depends on curl)